 Then off we went, boulder to boulder...then boulder to boulder....then more bloody boulders, stepping carefully for hours and hours and hours – afraid to look at the sensational views without stopping first, for fear of losing one’s footing and sliding down into the depths of Bolivian nature.
 Hard to believe these paths have been here for thousands of years.
 Nelson was great, patient with the old gringo bag who was slow, and very informative about all things cultural, historical and natural.
 Really interesting plants, used by the Jalqu’a people for medicinal purposes and textile dyeing.
 And the scenery was mind blowing, all the way down into the caldera and then onto the tiny native mud brick village of Maragua.
-So many soaring craggy mountains, striped and folded with the many colours of myriad minerals, and other weird and wildly varying landforms with Inca legends to explain what geologists are still trying to.
+So many soaring craggy mountains, striped and folded with the many colours of myriad minerals, and other weird and wildly varying landforms with

 Time for lunch and a little bum slide onthe river bank to check out the hardness of the earth – no wonder nothing grows here!